Configure product tour scenarios¶

 Example 2: Targeted feature tour with interactive steps¶

-The following example showcases the 3 interaction modes of a targetable scenario building an onboarding scenario for the customizable dashboard:
+The following example showcases the three interaction modes of a targetable scenario building an onboarding scenario for the customizable dashboard: